Atelier-Back-End/Q-A/README.md

 ![Screen Shot 2022-09-24 at 2 58 50 PM](https://github.com/SDC-Product-project/Q-A/blob/main/images/loaderio-getQuestions-DEPLOYED.png)

-  -One of the most impactful optimizations I introduced involved setting up an additional instance of the service API and implementing a load balancer using NGINX.
+  One of the most impactful optimizations I introduced involved setting up an additional instance of the service API and implementing a load balancer using NGINX.
 By directing all traffic through this load balancer, we significantly alleviated the strain on 1 server to 3 servers, enabling heavy loads (up to 1000rps) to be evenly distributed in a round-robin fashion.
 The outcome?
 A 15ms enhancement in average response time, showcasing the tangible benefits of this strategic enhancement.

   ![Screen Shot 2022-09-24 at 2 59 09 PM](https://github.com/Atelier-Back-End/Q-A/blob/main/images/loaderio-getQuestions-DEPLOYED.png)

- -Expanding on our improvements, I added NGINX caching to the load balancer.
+  Expanding on our improvements, I added NGINX caching to the load balancer.
 This step trimmed an extra 2ms off our average response time, building on the gains from our initial optimization.
 It's a straightforward yet effective way to keep boosting performance.

   ![Screen Shot 2022-09-24 at 2 59 30 PM](https://github.com/Atelier-Back-End/Q-A/blob/main/images/Loaderio-NGINX-CACHING-getQuestions.png)